Unbounded rough drivers: The theory of rough transport equations

 \section{The $\LL^\infty$ theory of rough transport equations}

 We develop in this section an $\LL^\infty$ theory of the rough transport equation

-and prove its well-posed character under the assumption that the vector fields be $\mcC^3$, for some positive constant $\nu$.
+and prove its well-posed character under the assumption that the vector fields be $\mcC^3$.
 We show for that purpose that all solutions are renormalised solutions, in the sense of Di~Perna--Lions, which classically leads to uniqueness and stability results in that setting.